Coco Gauff triumphs in all-American quarterfinal at the French Open to reach first grand slam singles semifinal – KION546

 Now, the 18-year-old will compete in her first-ever grand slam singles semifinal following a 7-5 6-2 victory against compatriot Sloane Stephens in an all-American quarterfinal at the French Open.

-Gauff’s extraordinary talent has been evident since she became the youngest player in history to reach the main draw at Wimbledon three years ago, defeated Venus Williams and reached the fourth round.
+Gauff’s extraordinary talent has been evident since she became the youngest player in history to reach the main draw at Wimbledon three years ago — defeating Venus Williams and reaching the fourth round.

+In the years since, she has grappled with the pressure that arose from that feat.

+“Obviously I believe in myself,” she said in her post-match interview.
+“Even last year, I think I was too focused on trying to live up to other people’s expectations of me.
+Just enjoy life.

 The athleticism and power that have made Gauff such a threat were on display once again as she continued her perfect start to this year’s French Open, during which she has not yet dropped a set.